umami-ware/acrode-cookie-notice/README.md

 [![Badges](https://img.shields.io/badge/license-CC%20BY--NC--ND%204.0-blue)](https://github.com/umami-ware/acrode-cookie-notice/blob/master/LICENSE.md)

 Acrode Cookie Notice allows you to elegantly inform users that your site uses cookies.
-This plugin also helps website owners to comply with the EU cookie law.
+This plugin also helps website owners to comply with the EU cookie laws.

 ## 🥇&nbsp; Features
 - [x] **GDPR and ePrivacy compliant**\
 The privacy settings allow your users to easily enable and disable cookies.
 By giving your users the ability to accept or reject specific cookies or cookie groups, their data can be protected and stored in a targeted manner.
 - [x] **Super lightweight (~7,8 kb)**\
-We want to keep it simple as possible so it does only contain whats really necessary to function.
+We want to keep it as simple as possible, so it only contains, what really is necessary for the function.
 - [x] **No Dependencies**\
 To keep everything as clean as possible this plugin does not have any external dependencies - not even jQuery!
 - [x] **Easily customizable for developers**\